lulab/Ribowave/README.md

 #### Output files:

 * _name_.feats1 	: the features of ORFs including chi-square P-value information.

-Detail information of _name_.feats:
+It may look like this :

 Column | Explanation
 ------------ | -------------
 column1-column7 | basic information about the ORF